sampolk/D-VIC/README.md

 Users are free to modify the Multiscale Diffusion Clustering toolbox as they wish.
 If you find it useful or use it in any publications, please cite the following papers:

-- Polk, S. L., Chan, A. H. A., Cui, Kangning, Plemmons, R. J., Coomes, D. A., & Murphy, J. M. "Unsupervised detection of ash dieback disease (_Hymenoscyphus fraxineus_) using diffusion-based hyperspectral image clustering" To Appear
+- Polk, S. L., Chan, A. H. A., Cui, Kangning, Plemmons, R. J., Coomes, D. A., & Murphy, J. M. (2022).
+"Unsupervised detection of ash dieback disease (_Hymenoscyphus fraxineus_) using diffusion-based hyperspectral image clustering" To Appear
-- Polk, S. L., Cui, Kangning, Plemmons, R. J., & Murphy, J. M. "Active Diffusion and VCA-Assisted Image Segmentation of Hyperspectral Images."
+- Polk, S. L., Cui, Kangning, Plemmons, R. J., & Murphy, J. M. (2022).
+"Active Diffusion and VCA-Assisted Image Segmentation of Hyperspectral Images."
 To Appear
-- Polk, S. L., Cui, Kangning, Plemmons, R. J., & Murphy, J. M. "Clustering Highly Mixed Hyperspectral Images Using Diffusion and VCA-Assisted Image Segmentation."
+- Polk, S. L., Cui, Kangning, Plemmons, R. J., & Murphy, J. M. (2022).
+"Clustering Highly Mixed Hyperspectral Images Using Diffusion and Volume Maximization-Based Image Segmentation."
 To Appear.
 - Murphy, J. M., & Polk, S. L. (2022).
 "A multiscale environment for learning by diffusion."
 Applied and Computational Harmonic Analysis, 57, 58-100.
 - Polk, S. L. & Murphy, J. M. (2021) "Multiscale Clustering of Hyperspectral Images Through Spectral-Spatial Diffusion Geometry."
 Proceedings of the 2021 IEEE International Geoscience and Remote Sensing Symposium IGARSS, 4688-4691.
 - Murphy, J. M., & Maggioni, M. (2019).
 Spectral–spatial diffusion geometry for hyperspectral image clustering.
 IEEE Geoscience and Remote Sensing Letters, 17(7), 1243-1247.